-When you play a piece of music, at the beginning, you might see a set of sharps or flats.
-These symbols are more than just markings, they’re key signatures.
-A key signature reveals not only which notes will be sharp or flat, but also sets the stage for the entire piece by defining its key centre.
-Whether you want to perform or write music, understanding key signatures is your first step in unlocking a true understanding of the music you play.
-In this helpful guide we will break down key signatures step by step, shedding light on this important piece of music theory.
+When you play a piece of music, at the beginning, you may see some sharps or flats.
+These symbols are known as key signatures.
+What is a key signature?
+A key signature reveals which notes will be sharp or flat and informs you about the key centre.
+Whether you want to perform or write music, understanding piano key signatures is your first step in unlocking a true understanding of the music you play.
+In this helpful Skoove guide we will break down key signatures step by step, shedding light on this important piece of music theory.

 Explanation of how key signatures work